School of Social, Historical and Literary Studies

 - Faculty: Faculty of Humanities and Social Sciences

-Bethany is Lecturer in Sociology, a qualitative researcher and a sociologist with expertise in the ageing body, physical activity and health.
+Bethany is Senior Lecturer in Sociology, a qualitative researcher and a sociologist with expertise in the ageing body, physical activity and health.
 She joined the Sociology team at the University of Portsmouth in September 2016, and was previously employed as a Research Associate in the Faculty of Health Sciences at the University of Bristol.
 Here she worked as a qualitative researcher, exploring topics including, falling and fracturing, delays to older people being discharged from hospital and end of life interventions.
 Prior to this, Bethany worked as a part-time Assistant Lecturer in Sports Sociology at the University of Chichester whilst completing her PhD in the sociology of ageing, physical activity and rurality at Southampton University.
 Finally, after completing her undergraduate degree in Sociology from the University of Bath, she was appointed to Research Assistant at the University of Plymouth, working on numerous projects for the Social Research and Regeneration Unit.

 Bethany is teaching on a number of units on the Sociology undergraduate programme; coordinating a core unit in the first year entitled Themes in Society, a second year option The Sociology of the Body and co-teaches on another second year option entitled Class,Inequalities and the Lifecourse, the latter two based on her substantive research interests.
 Additionally, Bethany supports with seminar teaching on Research Design and Analysis and Studying Society& core first year units.